QuocNguyen2501/solarpoints/README.md

 # Solarpoints

 This project is a simple demonstration showing the simple features of the Google Solar API.
 The Google Solar API is a service focused on helping accelerate solar and energy system installations.
+It is released in 20/07/2018 in the first time.
 The Solar API accepts requests for three endpoints:
 - `buildingInsights` : This service endpoint returns insights about the location, dimensions, and solar potential of a building (may not work well in VietNam).
 - `dataLayers`: This service endpoint returns URLs for raw solar information datasets for an area surrounding a location.